jlcastel/appetiser_screening/ReadMe.txt

 	- HTTTP Request Error

 Used Plugins
-	- Vuetify JS CDN
+	- Vue
-	- Vuetify CSS CDN
+	- Vuetify
-	- Vue CDN
-	- Axios CDN
+	- Axios

 Laravel Endpoint(s)
 	- post: api/events/add - Adds an event to the database.
 If successful, returns the data of the stored event

-MySql
+MySql Database